-Webinar — 20.01.21
+Webinar — 01.07.21

 The Female Experience of War with Waad Al-Kateab

-Waad Al-Khateab's story is unlike any other.
-A celebrated journalist, filmmaker and activist in Syria, in 2011 she watched as her hometown of Aleppo erupt into war.
-Over the next five years, as the fighting raged on, she would fall in love, marry and have a child.
-It was this personal story that she chose to capture in her deeply moving Oscar-winning documentary, For Sama.
+Waad Al-Kateab's story is unlike any other.
+A celebrated journalist, filmmaker and activist in Syria, in 2011 she would watch as her hometown of Aleppo erupt into war.
+Over the next five years, as the fighting raged on, she fell in love, married and had a child.
+It was this personal story that she captured in her deeply moving BAFTA-winning documentary, For Sama.
 The film takes us on both an intimate and epic journey into the female experience of war.
 For Sama would become the most nominated documentary in the history of the British Academy Film Awards.